Etihad Rail: Stage Two: Ghuweifat – Fujairah (operational)

-A systems and integration contract has been awarded to Hitachi Rail STS for the supply of European Rail Traffic Management System technology and related equipment across the network.
+A systems and integration contract was awarded to Hitachi Rail STS for the supply of European Rail Traffic Management System technology and related equipment across the network.
 A freight facilities contract was awarded to a joint venture of Larsen & Toubro and Power China International, to construct freight facilities for the railway network.
-Under the terms of the contract, the two companies will be jointly responsible for the surveying, design, construction, equipment installation, testing and pre-commissioning of each facility.
-Etihad Rail is building a series of freight facilities in Ruwais, Industrial City of Abu Dhabi (ICAD), Khalifa Port, Dubai Industrial City, Jebel Ali Port, Al Ghayl & Fujairah Port capable of undertaking all loading and unloading operations, in addition to providing container storage and maintenance.
+Under the terms of the contract, the two companies were jointly responsible for the surveying, design, construction, equipment installation, testing and pre-commissioning of each facility.
+Etihad Rail built a series of freight facilities in Ruwais, Industrial City of Abu Dhabi (ICAD), Khalifa Port, Dubai Industrial City, Jebel Ali Port, Al Ghayl & Fujairah Port capable of undertaking all loading and unloading operations, in addition to providing container storage and maintenance.

-Progress Rail will design, manufacture, test, and ship 38 EMD locomotives specially designed to withstand the high temperatures and humidity of the gulf region.
-Additionally, the locomotives will be equipped with a state-of-the-art air filtration system that filters sand from the air intake and pulse cleaning systems, ensuring effective and efficient operations.
+Progress Rail was contracted to design, manufacture, test, and ship 38 EMD locomotives specially designed to withstand the high temperatures and humidity of the gulf region.
+Additionally, the locomotives are equipped with a state-of-the-art air filtration system that filters sand from the air intake and pulse cleaning systems, ensuring effective and efficient operations.

-A contract for an operations and management facility in Al Faya has been awarded to a joint venture led by Vinci Construction France.
-The facility will be the largest facility for the network; it will be responsible for warehousing, installations, operations, and the maintenance of locomotives and wagons.
+A contract for an operations and management facility in Al Faya was awarded to a joint venture led by Vinci Construction France.
+The facility is the largest facility for the network; it is responsible for warehousing, installations, operations, and the maintenance of locomotives and wagons.

+Stage 3: Dubai – Fujairah – Ras al-Khaimah (planned)

+Stage 3 will connect Dubai to the northern Emirates of Fujairah and Ras al-Khaimah.
+The total track length will be 279 km.
+There is no current timeline for this expansion.

+Dubai – Abu Dhabi, high speed (planned)

+In 2025, Etihad Rail announced a new 150-km high-speed train line between Abu Dhabi and Dubai.
+It will connect the two cities in 30 minutes, reaching speeds of up to 350 km/h.
+The line is expected to be operational by 2030.

 Impact

 Geopolitical

 Etihad Rail aims to provide transportation links between the UAE and its Gulf Cooperation Council neighbors, and Stage Two of the railway is planned to connect to the border of Saudi Arabia.
-However, other Gulf Cooperation Council countries have lagged behind in rail, in large part due to complications arising from their failed adoption of the proposed Khaleeji currency, and due to the Qatar diplomatic crisis.
+Etihad Rail is part of the wider GCC Railway network that would connect all six Gulf Cooperation Council countries together.